jeffdapaz/VisualChatGPTStudio/README.md

 <a id="18"></a>
 ## Release Notes 📜

+### 5.1.0

+- Due to the fact that OpenAI is always updating the list of models, and also because other LLMs may have their own models, I am setting the "Model" parameter in the extension options as an open field for editing.
+And because of that, the parameter "Model Language Override" is not more necessary.
+See the available models [here](https://platform.openai.com/docs/models).

 ### 5.0.0

 - Added the ability to request the AI to call REST and SOAP APIs on one or more endpoints through the Turbo Chat window.